MicrosoftDocs/azure-devops-docs/docs/cli/azure-devops-cli-in-yaml.md

 ## Azure DevOps CLI with self-hosted agents

-If your self-hosted agent isn't configured with the required software to use Azure DevOps CLI, or if you want to ensure you have the latest versions, you can install the required software using the following steps.
+You can use the following methods to install or upgrade the Azure DevOps CLI in your self-hosted agent.

 * [Manually install Azure CLI and Azure DevOps CLI extension](#manually-install-azure-cli-and-azure-devops-cli-extension)
 * [Install Azure CLI and Azure DevOps CLI extension in your pipeline](#install-azure-cli-and-azure-devops-cli-extension-in-your-pipeline)

 ### Manually install Azure CLI and Azure DevOps CLI extension

-Installing Azure CLI and Azure DevOps CLI extension on your self-hosted agent when you provision the virtual machine image for the agent is much faster than installing them each time the pipeline is run.
+Installing Azure CLI and Azure DevOps CLI extension on your self-hosted agent when you provision the virtual machine image for the agent is faster than installing them each time the pipeline is run.

 * To install Azure CLI on your self-hosted agent image, see [Install the Azure CLI](/cli/azure/install-azure-cli).
 There are separate instructions for [Windows](/cli/azure/install-azure-cli-windows), [Linux](/cli/azure/install-azure-cli-linux), and [macOS](/cli/azure/install-azure-cli-macos).
 * After installing Azure CLI, install [Azure DevOps CLI extension](index.md).